 Do you own shares in an Irish company?
 Are you thinking about receiving dividends as a way to pay yourself from your Limited Company?
+Navigating the best method to pay yourself as a business owner can be intricate.

 In this article, we’ll explore the difference between a salary and dividends and provide you with an overview of dividend tax in Ireland, so you can stay informed and make smart financial decisions.